Do you know the global food delivery market will value at $182.3 billion by 2024?

 After you have spotted the challenges that may occur, devise a plan to tackle them, market your food delivery startup, and arrange funds – hire an independent mobile app developer or outsource the task to a company.
 Here are the points you should remember while hiring app developers for your food delivery business model:

-- Check references and get quotes from at least a couple of different mobile app development companies before finalizing one.
+- Check references and get quotes from at least a few mobile app development companies before finalizing one.

 - Outline what you want in your app and include as much information as possible for your developer to create something that fits your needs.